|A path to the aqua blue bay.|

 |Our new Aussie friends, from left to right, Julie and Terry, Ray and Ulla and Tom and I. We’re having a fabulous time with these two couples as we meet for happy hour and dinner most nights.|

-After the movie, we’ll mingle with other passengers in throughout the ship.
+After the movie, we’ll mingle with other passengers throughout the ship.
 By 4:15 pm, we’ll return to our cabin to dress for the second formal night.
-As much as we dislike formal nights due our lack of dressy clothing, we make the best of it with what we have on hand, ultimately having yet another memorable evening.
+As much as we dislike formal nights due to our lack of dressy clothing, we make the best of it with what we have on hand, ultimately having another memorable evening.

 Photo from one year ago today, May 2, 2016: